The International Capital Markets Review: France

-- implementation of a harmonised regime of minimum tick sizes based on the price and liquidity of stocks, deposit certificates and exchange traded funds traded on European trading platforms;
+- the implementation of a harmonised regime of minimum tick sizes based on the price and liquidity of stocks, deposit certificates and exchange traded funds traded on European trading platforms;

-- strengthening of the organisational requirements of market actors using algorithm trading to ensure their trading systems' resilience.
+- the strengthening of the organisational requirements of market actors using algorithm trading to ensure their trading systems' resilience.
 These requirements include imposing on investment companies the obligation to notify the competent authority and test the algorithms they use, and for trading platforms to implement the necessary measures to enable the realisation of these tests, the identification of the algorithms used by their members by marking orders or the suspension of the provision of direct electronic access by a member.
 Market actors using HFT are subject to the obligation to maintain and deliver, on request, to the competent authority their order data;

-- supervision of the market-making activity with the introduction of common minimum requirements applicable to anyone wishing to exercise this activity, and requirements to ensure that device platforms are fair and non-discriminatory and provide for incentive mechanisms during stress periods; and
+- the supervision of the market-making activity with the introduction of common minimum requirements applicable to anyone wishing to exercise this activity, and requirements to ensure that device platforms are fair and non-discriminatory and provide for incentive mechanisms during stress periods; and

-- supervision of the fee structures of trading platforms that need to be transparent, fair and non-discriminatory.
+- the supervision of the fee structures of trading platforms that need to be transparent, fair and non-discriminatory.

 Trading of agricultural commodities

 The Banking Reform introduces new regulations with a view to fighting excessive speculation in relation to trading of agricultural commodities.
-The AMF is vested with the authority to set, as from 1 July 2015, thresholds of positions that a single person may hold in financial instruments the underlying assets of which include an agricultural commodity.
+The AMF is vested with the authority to set, as from 1 July 2015, thresholds of positions that a single person may hold in financial instruments, the underlying assets of which include an agricultural commodity.
 In 2017, it issued several positions setting the position limits for certain commodities traded on Euronext (Position 2017-12) and Powernext (Position 2017-11).
 The AMF will also be responsible for specifying exemptions to the thresholds where positions are taken for hedging purposes.